Brown Blood Disease (Nitrate and Nitrite Toxicosis) in Horses

 Once ingested, the nitrate is converted into nitrite (NO2).
 NO2 is rapidly absorbed into the body and causes formation of methemoglobin, a form of hemoglobin which cannot bind oxygen appropriately.
 In turn, elevated methemoglobin levels cause a decrease in oxygen levels in the blood.

-Symptoms of nitrate toxicosis generally develop within a few hours after ingestion, and include:
+Symptoms of nitrate toxicosis generally develop within a few hours after ingestion.

 Initial diagnosis of nitrate toxicosis is based on symptoms and a probable history of exposure.
 Further diagnostic tools include: